mattia-3rne/Multi-Phase-Electric-Power-System-Analysis/README.md

 In a Star topology, $N$ distinct phases meet at a common central node called the **Star Point** (*Sternpunkt*).
 This creates a circuit where the return path for the current is provided by a shared **Neutral Conductor**.

-#### Kirchhoff's Node Rule
+#### Kirchhoff's Current Law
-The fundamental calculation for this system is based on Kirchhoff's Current Law (KCL).
+The fundamental calculation for this system is based on Kirchhoff's Current Law.
 For a system with $N$ phases, the instantaneous current flowing into the neutral line $i_N(t)$ is the algebraic sum of all individual phase currents:

 $$
 i_N(t) = \sum_{k=1}^{N} i_k(t)